BDC Hamburger Icon

 How to fill out Form 941

 Form 941 is three pages long and has five parts.
 It also comes with a payment voucher, which you must submit with the form when sending a payment by mail.
-You’ll enter your business name and employer identification number (EIN) at the top of every page.
+You’ll need to enter your business name and employer identification number (EIN) at the top of every page.

-Here’s how to fill out Form 941:
+Here’s how to fill out Form 941.

 1. Prepare information before you fill out Form 941.